Sarah Adam

 Sarah Adam (born December 17, 1990) is an American wheelchair rugby player and occupational therapy professor from Naperville, Illinois.

 Rugby career

-Adam was a part of the United States national wheelchair rugby team lineups that won gold at the 2022 Americas Championship, silver at the 2022 World Championship, and gold at the 2023 Parapan American Games, making her the first American woman to win gold in the latter event.
+Adam was a part of the United States national wheelchair rugby team lineups that won gold at the 2022 Americas Championship, silver at the 2022 World Championship, and gold at the 2023 Parapan American Games, making her the first American woman to win gold in the last of these events.

 On April 30, 2024, Adam was officially named to the U.S. Paralympic Wheelchair Rugby Team roster for the 2024 Summer Paralympics, making her the first-ever woman to represent the United States in wheelchair rugby at a Paralympic Games.
 At the games, she became the first American woman to score in Paralympic wheelchair rugby, and the U.S. Paralympic Wheelchair Rugby Team, including her, won the silver medal.
 As of those Paralympics, Adam is a 2.5-classified player in the wheelchair rugby classification system.